pedro2163/wild-deck-construction-guide/razakus/guide.md

 ### Warlock
 Assume the opponent is playing Zoo.

 Zoo, Even and Discard.
-You need to mulligan for small removal spells (0, 1, 2 or 3 mana), Zephrys the Great, Cleric of Scales, Northshire Cleric, Twilight Whelp, Duskbreaker, Shadow Visions or Renew (only if you have another removal in hand), keep Thalnos if you have Spirit Lash or Shadow Visions.
-Shadow Word: Ruin is worth keeping.
+You need to mulligan for small removal spells (0, 1, 2 or 3 mana), Cleric of Scales, Northsire Cleric, Twilight Whelp, Renew or Shadow Visions (only if you have another removal in hand), keep Thalnos if you have Spirit Lash or Shadow Visions, Zephrys the Great, Gluttonous Ooze (or it's variants), Duskbreaker, Shadow Word: Ruin.
 Don't keep any card that costs more than 4 mana.
 The strategy is simple: you need to control the opponent.
 You win when you controlled all his board.
 Versus Even Warlock don't be afraid of healing your opponent!
 It will prevent Molten Giant.

 Cube.
 This matchup is super easy if you draw your combo so mulligan for it!